voku/anti-xss--demo/README.md

 	sudo a2enmod rewrite
 	sudo service apache2 restart

-Optionally, if you want to run this demo with the default SQLite database, you need the driver

-	sudo apt-get install php5-sqlite

 Suppose your document root is in /var/www, clone the repository as follows:

 	cd /var/www